subabrain/PHP-GTK3-RPGET/README.md

 ### Congratulations now you created a encrypted PHP-GTK 3 Application!

-Additionaly you can add an .exe to Start the Application - go here: https://github.com/subabrain/PHP-Exe-Tool
+Additionally you can add an .exe to Start the Application - go here: https://github.com/subabrain/PHP-Exe-Tool

 Good Luck!